La Bonne Cuisine

 BARGE HOTELS FIRST became popular in the 1960s.
 It's little surprise that over half a century later they're still in vogue; boats are a passport for the senses.
 One can, of course, learn about French history in books and glean a tip or two from a cookery programmes.
 But France is an experience, not an idea.
 Its gastronomic heritage must be seen and sampled to be truly appreciated.

-This understanding is at the heart of Belmond Afloat in France.
+This understanding is at the heart of Les Bateaux Belmond.
 Its seven beautiful boats glide through some of France’s most famed culinary regions.
 You can discover the character, stories and specialities of each area in a personal and authentic way.
 There is nothing like tasting wine while standing next to the very vines which produced its grapes, chatting and laughing with the owners of the château in the late afternoon sun.

 Burgundy offers just such experiences.
 Though it is celebrated for its Pinot Noir and Chardonnay, the delicate truffles are also world-class.
 A truffle-hunting adventure here will have you unearthing your own treasures in private woodlands.
 You’ll be assisted by our expert guides (and a rather naughty Italian truffle-dog named Julio).
 Back at the farm, you can sample such delicacies as truffle cream-cheeses, goujères and even truffle ice-cream.